m0r6aN/Agents_as_a_Service/README.md

 To create a new process:

+#### NOTE: The code shown here are very simplified examples of code that is generated using the SynthetIQ UI - https://github.com/m0r6aN/Synthet-IQ

 1. Create a new directory under `processes/` for your process.
 2. Create the following files in your process directory:
    - `config.py`: Process configuration